Jim Carmody

-James Edward Carmody Jr. (August 24, 1933–January 5, 2023) was a former American football player and coach.
+James Edward Carmody Jr. (August 24, 1933–January 5, 2023) was an American football player and coach.
 He served as the head football coach at the University of Southern Mississippi from 1982 to 1987, compiling a career record of 37–29.
 Carmody's 1982 Golden Eagles team went into Bryant–Denny Stadium defeated Bear Bryant's Alabama team that had won 56 consecutive home games entering the contest.
 Carmody also served as an assistant coach at Mississippi State University, the University of Mississippi and the University of North Carolina.

 Early life

-Carmody was born on August 24, 1933 in Shreveport, Louisiana.
-In high school, he received three letters in football and baseball from Holy Cross High School in New Orleans, Louisiana from 1948 to 1952.
+Carmody was born on August 24, 1933, in Shreveport, Louisiana.
+In high school, he received three letters in football and baseball from Holy Cross High School in New Orleans, Louisiana, from 1948 to 1952.
 He attended college at Copiah-Lincoln Junior College from 1952 to 1954 and Tulane University from 1954 to 1955.
 While at Tulane, Carmody was a two-year football letterman who played in the first night game at Tulane Stadium in 1954.